aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/String.md

 ### `flagstring`:  int

 The [flagstring](../../../Flags%20arrays/flagstring.md) slot to replace this command with.
-This must corresponds to an integer of a valid [flagstring](../../../Flags%20arrays/flagstring.md) slot or an exception will be thrown.
+This must be a valid [flagstring](../../../Flags%20arrays/flagstring.md) slot or an exception will be thrown.

 ### `postprocessing`: `clamp` | `true`